 On December 5, 2018, the Government of British Columbia announced an updated clean energy plan ("CleanBC").
 The government estimates that the industry, buildings and transportation initiatives in the CleanBC plan will collectively reduce the province's emissions by 18.9 Mt, or 75% of the province's 2030 climate target, with the remaining 6.1 Mt to be achieved through other initiatives currently being planned.
 Key initiatives under the CleanBC plan include: (i) increasing the generation of electricity from clean and renewable energy sources; (ii) imposing a 15% renewable content requirement in natural gas by 2030; (iii) requiring fuel suppliers to reduce the carbon intensity of diesel and gasoline by 20% by 2030; (iv) investing in the electrification of oil and gas production; (v) reducing methane emissions from upstream oil and gas operations by 45%; and (vi) mandating that 10% of new cars will be zero-emissions vehicles ("ZEVs") by 2025, 30% will be ZEVs by 2030, and 100% will be ZEVs by 2040.
-In 2019, the Government of British Columbia is expected to conduct a new round of engagement to inform the next steps of the CleanBC plan, announce associated programs and introduce enabling legislation.

 On January 16, 2019, the B.C.
-Commission announced a series of amendments to the B.C.
-Drilling and Production Regulation that will require facility and well permit holders to, among other things, reduce natural gas leaks and curb monthly natural gas emissions from their equipment and operations.
-These new rules will come into effect on January 1, 2020.
+Commission announced a series of amendments to the Drilling and Production Regulation that will require facility and well permit holders to, among other things, reduce natural gas leaks and curb monthly natural gas emissions from their equipment and operations.
+These new rules are planned to come into effect on January 1, 2020.